ericcawthon/us-state-abbr-anagrams/README.md

 I wrote a script in PHP which generated every possible four state combination based on the connections I had documented earlier.
 Nearly 3000 combinations were generated and written to the `combinations8` table.

 My script can be found [here](https://github.com/ericcawthon/us-state-abbr-anagrams/blob/main/PHP/index.php).

+The CSV containing the combinations generated can be found [here](https://github.com/ericcawthon/us-state-abbr-anagrams/blob/main/Data/combinations8.csv).

 ## R Script to Find Anagrams